LiorSinai/liorsinai.github.io/_posts/2024-03-21-radix-tree.md

 To prove this it will be helpful to print the entire tree.

 The tree will be printed by visiting a node and printing its data, then moving on to each of its children and doing the same one by one.
-This is known as a preorder traversal.
+This is known as a pre-order traversal.

 Each time we go up a level we will increase the indent for easy reading.